acm-uiuc/til/_til/vim/search-replace-multiple-files.md

+---
-# Search & Replace in multiple files
+title: Search & Replace in multiple files
+category: vim
+---

 I recently had to replace static files path in multiple files from a project I were working on, after boggling my mind trying to do it with